anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    flat files)

 The data plane consists of the compute nodes.
 It is typical to consider the other node types to be part of the control plane.
-Figure 3-2 depicts the 4 types of nodes constitutive of the Infrastructure: control, compute, network and storage nodes.
+:numref:`OpenStack Services Topology` depicts the 4 types of nodes constitutive of the Infrastructure: control, compute, network and storage nodes.

 .. figure:: ../figures/RA1-Ch03-OpenStack-Services-Topology.png
    :alt: OpenStack Services Topology
    :align: center
+   :name: OpenStack Services Topology

-Figure 3-2: OpenStack Services Topology
+   OpenStack Services Topology

-Deployments can be structured using the distribution of services amongst the 4 node types as depicted in Figure 3-2, but depending on workloads requirements, OpenStack services can also be hosted on the same nodes.
+Deployments can be structured using the distribution of services amongst the 4 node types as depicted in :numref:`OpenStack Services Topology`, but depending on workloads requirements, OpenStack services can also be hosted on the same nodes.
 For instance, services related to Controller, network and storage roles can be hosted on controller nodes.

 Foundation Services
 ^^^^^^^^^^^^^^^^^^^